Looking to Hire Millennials? Start with the Right Job Description

 Finally, don’t be afraid to experiment with format, wording and distribution of your company’s job descriptions.
 Work with your tech department to create duplicate landing pages for each job description and test changes and adjustments by randomly sending half of the potential applicants to each page.
 Keep and continue to refine the version that generates the most inquiries.
 If possible, utilize a web analytics tool like Google Analytics to track the source of job applications and calculate which jobs sites have the greatest ROI when it comes to referring millennials.

-Spending time on crafting a strong job description is definitely worthwhile when it comes to your recruitment strategy.
+Spending time crafting a strong job description is definitely worthwhile when it comes to successfully recruiting and hiring.
 But it can also be a great exercise for assessing your company’s culture and employee relations.
-If any of these suggestions seem inapplicable or too difficult to implement, that may be a sign that your company needs to make some bigger changes before it can be a place that millennials want to work.Looking to Hire Millennials?
-Start with the Right Job Description Guest Blogger